 In the end, meditation is like going to the gym, but for your mind.
 It helps the mind become strong and aware, like bulging biceps after pumping some iron.

-If you’ve been interested in trying out meditation, this course Meditation for Beginners might be just what you need.
+Been interested in trying out meditation, but aren’t sure where to start?
+Meditation for Beginners might be just what you need.
+The teacher is great!
+He explains everything in a super clear and easy to understand way.

 3 Solo time